Chemical Peels Specialist in Raleigh NC

 What are different Types of Chemical Peels Available?

-There are three general levels of chemical peels: light, medium, and deep.
+Chemical peels can be classified into three general levels: mild, medium, and deep.
 Light peels, such as alpha-hydroxy acid (AHA) or beta-hydroxy acid (BHA) peels, gently exfoliate the surface layer of the skin and are great for first-timers or those with sensitive skin.
 They require little to no downtime and can be repeated every 4–6 weeks.

 Medium peels, such as trichloroacetic acid (TCA) peels, penetrate deeper and are more effective at reducing pigmentation, fine lines, and mild acne scars.
 These peels may cause redness and flaking that can last several days, but the results are more noticeable and longer-lasting.